dortega5185/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are a simple way to store data for individual users against a unique session ID.
+This can be used to persist state information between page requests.
+Session IDs are normally sent to the browser via session cookies and the ID is used to retrieve existing session data.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt hashes our passwords which ensures our passwords remain secure.

 - [ ] What does bcrypt do to slow down attackers?

+bcrypt uses a modified key setup algorithm which is timely quite expensive.
+This is called key strengthening, and makes a password more secure against brute force attacks, since the attacker now needs a lot more time to test each possible key.

 - [ ] What are the three parts of the JSON Web Token?

+Header, Payload and the Signature

 ## Minimum Viable Product